The definable content of homological invariants I: $\mathrm{Ext}$ & $\mathrm{lim}^1$: Introduction

 Theorem \ref{Theorem:main1} should be contrasted with the fact that, as a discrete group, $ \mathrm{Ext}( \Lambda ,\mathbb{Z})$ records comparatively little about a given finite-rank torsion-free group $\Lambda$.
-Indeed, there is a size-continuum family of non-isomorphic such groups $\Lambda$ whose corresponding invariants $\mathrm{Ext}( \Lambda ,\mathbb{Z}) $ are isomorphic as abstract groups, as we show in the appendix below.
+Indeed, there is a size-continuum family of non-isomorphic such groups $\Lambda$ whose corresponding invariants $\mathrm{Ext}( \Lambda ,\mathbb{Z}) $ are isomorphic as abstract groups, as we show in Corollary \ref{Corollary:nonisomorphic-Ext} below.
 In the process of proving Theorem \ref{Theorem:main1}, we develop a definable version of Jensen's theorem which relates the definable $\mathrm{Ext}$-functor to the definable $\underleftarrow{\mathrm{lim}}^{1}$-functor.
-The definable content of the $\underleftarrow{\mathrm{lim}}^{1}$-functor is studied in Section \ref{Section:towers}, where we record a result in the spirit of Theorem \ref{Theorem:main1}; see Corollary \ref{Corollary:lim1-injective}.
+The definable content of the $\underleftarrow{\mathrm{lim}}^{1}$-functor is studied in Section \ref{Section:towers}, where we record a further result in the spirit of Theorem \ref{Theorem:main1}; see Corollary \ref{Corollary:lim1-injective}.
 We also provide an explicit description of $\underleftarrow{\mathrm{lim}}^{1}(\boldsymbol{A})$ when $\boldsymbol{A}$ is a monomorphic tower of abelian groups; see Theorem \ref{Theorem:lim1-injective}.
+For further applications of these analyses, see the second author's \cite{Lupini_TAG,Lupini_TfAG}, in which the definable $\mathrm{Ext}$ functor is applied to obtain new purely algebraic results; see also his recent \cite{Lupini_heart}, which underscores how canonical the framework introduced herein in fact is: in the latter, the category of groups with an abelian Polish cover is shown to form a minimal abelian extension, or more precisely \emph{heart}, of the category of Polish abelian groups.